GUE-CYBER-LIMITED/digital-skills-for-marketing/05_soft_skills/writing_professional_emails.md

 ## Key Concepts of Writing Professional Emails

-Let’s explore the main ideas with examples for your Windows computer or Android phone.
+Let's explore the main ideas with examples for your Windows computer or Android phone.

 ### 1. Email Structure
 **What it is**: A professional email has parts: subject line, greeting, body, closing, and signature, making it easy to read.

-**Example**: On your Windows computer, you might write an email in Gmail with “Subject: Meeting Request, Dear Ms. Smith, [body], Best regards, Alex.”
-On your Android phone, you’d use the Gmail app for the same format.
+**Example**: On your Windows computer, you might write an email in Gmail with "Subject: Meeting Request, Dear Ms. Smith, [body], Best regards, Alex."
+On your Android phone, you'd use the Gmail app for the same format.

 **Parts**:
-- **Subject**: Short, clear summary (e.g., “Project Update”).
+- **Subject**: Short, clear summary (e.g., "Project Update").
-- **Greeting**: Polite start (e.g., “Dear John”).
+- **Greeting**: Polite start (e.g., "Dear John").
 - **Body**: Main message, concise and clear.
-- **Closing**: Polite end (e.g., “Best regards”).
+- **Closing**: Polite end (e.g., "Best regards").
 - **Signature**: Your name and contact info.

 **Illustration**: An email is like a sandwich.
 The subject is the label, greeting and closing are the bread, and the body is the filling.